Data visualization helping researchers ‘see’ mutating virus as the race for a vaccine continues.

 “This highly complex analysis of the genome sequence of the SARS-CoV-2 virus has already helped to determine which strains of the virus are suitable for testing vaccines underway at the Australian Centre for Disease Preparedness in Geelong — the only high biocontainment facility of its kind in the Southern Hemisphere.”

-CSIRO’s Bioinformatics Team Leader Dr. Denis Bauer said as the virus evolves, this blueprint becomes increasingly important, effectively because it holds instructions about the behavior of the virus and what kind of disease it can cause.
+CSIRO’s Bioinformatics Team Leader Dr. Denis Bauer said as the virus evolves, this blueprint becomes increasingly important, effective because it holds instructions about the behavior of the virus and what kind of disease it can cause.

 “Globally there is now a huge amount of individual virus sequences,” said Dr. Bauer, who is also Honorary Associate Professor at Macquarie University, Australia.